 3. Remove Stress-Triggering Foods From Your Diet

 There’s nothing I love more than a decent cup of coffee.
 I would take it through an IV drip, given the opportunity.
 But luckily I learned early on that this beautiful beverage puts a strain on my digestive system.
 Sure, some days I was having five, double-shot, soy mochas - which by no standard is healthy, but after struggling with adrenal fatigue for nearly a year I learned that my favorite drink was my worst trigger.
 As soon as I press pause on the coffee consumption, my acid reflux-like symptoms disappear.
 For you, the foods that aggravate your stress levels and gut issues may be totally different, but there are few commonalities.
 Unsurprisingly, sugary, processed, and refined foods are often shown to trigger a poor gut-brain reaction.
-You can find out more about the foods we recommend and those that we avoid in Gut Matters, our essential guide to healing the gut naturally and restoring the digestive system.

 Everyone’s experience with stress and digestive health is varied.
 My gut-brain relationship will feel entirely different from yours, and issues will sometimes manifest in different ways.
 If you are still finding issues with stress management and your overall gastrointestinal tract, it would be wise to seek out the advice of a qualified holistic practitioner.
 This may be a nutritionist, dietician, or naturopath, or it could be a counselor, psychologist, or integrative therapist.